-Burris & Schoenberg maintains close working relationships with a number of attorneys throughout the United States and internationally, thus allowing us to serve our clients in an effective matter regardless of their location or jurisdiction.
+Burris & Schoenberg maintains close working relationships with a number of attorneys in the Los Angeles area, throughout the United States, and internationally, thus allowing us to serve our clients in an effective matter regardless of their specific location or jurisdiction.
 Three of these attorneys have become Of Counsel to the firm and are very active in the firm's national and international civil litigation practice.

 Lisa Herman - Toronto, Canada